silverwind/droppy/README.md

 droppy can run behind a reverse proxy as long as WebSockets are passing through.
 For examples of an fitting nginx configuration, see the guides for [debian](https://github.com/silverwind/droppy/wiki/Debian-Installation) or [systemd](https://github.com/silverwind/droppy/wiki/Systemd-Installation).

 ### wget
-For correct filenames of shared links, use `--content-disposition` or add the following to `~/.wgetrc`:
+For correct filenames of shared links, use `--content-disposition` or add this to `~/.wgetrc`:

 ```ini
 content-disposition = on